techsupportmo/JavaScript/README.md

 # International Space Station (ISS) Map

-This application uses Leaflet.js to display the location of the International Space Station on a map
+This application uses <a href="https://leafletjs.com/">Leaflet.js</a> to display an interactive map with the location of the International Space Station

 ![](ISS-Map/images/iss.gif)

 In order to create this project, I had to fetch data from a particular endpoint of the <a href="https://wheretheiss.at/w/developer">Where Is The ISS At?</a>  REST API.

-Add GIF here

 This allowed me to access real-time data about the International Space Station, which I converted to JSON format.
 After that, I destructured the data into two seperate variables, latitude and longitude, and redisplayed it onto the webpage.